 - Combined Food Preparation and Serving Workers

-- Left out either Percentages or Numbers for a few job titles.
+- It left out either the percentages or the numbers for a few job titles altogether.

-- It also chose 6 job titles that were not all in the actual Top 5 for either percentage rank or number rank.
+- It also chose six job titles that were not all in the actual Top Five for either percentage rank or number rank.

-This was a poorly designed and written article that confused the public.
+This was a poorly designed and unfairly written article that confused the public.

-My opinion is that good career choices through 2018 and even to 2050 in Health and Aerospace will include
+My opinion is that the best advertised career choices through AD 2050 in Health and Aerospace will most often include:

-- Biomedical Engineers - Read journal and online news from the NIH, universities, and hospitals regarding the development of new jobs and the industries that support them (for example, Health/Medical, Business, Aerospace).
+- Biomedical Engineers: Read peer-reviewed journals and online news from the NIH, universities, and hospitals regarding the development of new jobs and the industries that support them.

-- Other Health/Medical positions - You may even start as a nurse but keep studying to become a Nurse Practitioner, Physician, Physical Therapy Supervisor -- or open your own PT Clinic.
-An aging and growing population needs more health and medical services.
+- Other Health and Medical positions: You may even start as a nurse, but you might keep studying to become a Nurse Practitioner, Physician, Physical Therapy Supervisor.
+You might open your own PT clinic.
+An aging and growing population always needs more health and medical services.
 Do not forget about new methods of replacing damaged limbs and organs, like 3D printing, growing new organs within the body, and others.

-- IT Jobs: Engineers, managers, systems, and network positions join new emerging jobs in a wide range of fields, including Health and Aerospace
+- IT Jobs: Engineers, managers, systems, and network positions join new emerging jobs in a wide range of fields, especially in Health and Aerospace

-- Community Service Manager - Social services became high demand during the Great Recession and with the aging populations among Baby Boomers and Generation X, along with low incomes, tghese services have spawned additional Community Based Organizations that need effective management.
+- Community Service Manager: Social services are in growing high demand among aging Baby Boomers and Generation X, among people with low incomes, and refugees.
+These services have spawned additional Community Based Organizations that need effective management and staff.

 - Applications Developer (IT)

-- Registered Nurse (RN License) - Might be RN, BSN, MSN, or higher educational attainment.
-We have a severe nursing shortage.
+- Registered Nurse (RN License): This might be the RN, BSN, MSN, or higher educational attainment.
+We have a severe nursing shortage that will grow.